abdelrahmanessam97/MINi-DASHBOARD-/README.md

 A modern, responsive dashboard application built with Nuxt 3, Tailwind CSS, and custom shadcn-vue components.

+## Task Description

+This project is a single-page, responsive dashboard application built with Nuxt 3, Tailwind CSS, and shadcn-vue components.

+It includes the following features:

+### 1. Header

+- Built using the `Navbar` component from shadcn-vue
+- Left: logo placeholder
+- Right: user avatar
+- Dark/light theme toggle using shadcn-vue’s switch component

+### 2. Sidebar Navigation

+- Collapsible on smaller screens
+- Menu items:
+  - Dashboard
+  - Reports
+  - Settings
+- Built with `NavigationMenu` or a custom sidebar using shadcn-vue primitives

+### 3. Main Content

+- **Stats Cards**: Key metrics like total users and active users using dummy data
+- **Chart Placeholder**: Box section to later hold a chart (no real charting logic included)
+- **Recent Activity List**: List showing 5 recent user or system events with timestamps

+### 4. Settings Modal

+- Opens on "Settings" click in sidebar or top navigation
+- Implemented using shadcn-vue `Dialog` or `Sheet`
+- Includes:
+  - Username input
+  - Email input
+  - Notification toggle switch
+- Cancel and Save buttons to close or confirm

 ## Features

 - 🎨 **Modern UI**: Clean, professional design with shadcn-vue inspired components